filip2cz/scoop-manifest-generator/README.md

+> [!IMPORTANT]
+> This was only proof of concept and it is not functional.
+If you want to make it functional, you can pull request, but I will not commit to this.

 # scoop-manifest-generator
 Scoop manifest generator originaly created for https://github.com/ur-fault/TMaze

 ## What is this:
 Tool for automation, basically alternative for official scoop update script.